 On our course you will develop key employability skills including statistical analysis, mathematical techniques, research, analytical reasoning and modelling.

-Our graduates find employment in roles such as business and financial analysts, management consultants, government officials, and economists for banks and other financial organisations.
+Previous students on this course have gone on to work in roles such as a Mortgage and Protection Manager for HSBC, more generally our graduates find employment in roles such as business and financial analysts, management consultants, government officials, and economists for banks and other financial organisations.

 We also work with the university’s Employability and Careers Centre to help you find out about further work experience, internships, placements, and voluntary opportunities.